-Begins every Tuesday and offers the traveler an intensive tour of some of the country’s most classic sites with the option of visiting the rose red city of Petra.
-The tour features 3 nights Jerusalem, 3 nights Tel Aviv and 2 nights Galilee.
+Begins every Tuesday and offers the traveler an intensive tour of some of Israel’s most classic sites with the option of visiting the rose-red city of Petra.
+The tour features 3 nights in Jerusalem, 3 nights in Tel Aviv and 2 nights in Galilee.

 All tours can be customized.

 NOTE: Tours will be operated on the dates mentioned above.
 The hotels appearing in the table might be replaced with similar ones.

 Child sharing room with parents, Bed and Breakfast basis